DroopyTersen/remix-sidepiece-starter/README.md

 # Welcome to Side Piece Starter

+The fastest way to get started with a Remix + Hasura project

 ```sh
 # When prompted, make sure to select `Y` to run the 'npm install`.
 npx create-remix@latest --template droopytersen/remix-sidepiece-starter